jpaffrath/jask/README.md

 ```C
 jask file.jask arg1 arg2 ...
 ```
 The arguments are stored in a global list variable called _ENV.

+To test your freshly compiled jask-version, just run the _test.jask_ file.

 # Examples
 ### Creating new variables